Skip to content

 sudo service bor start

-Check the Bor service logs:
+Check the Bor service logs by running the following command:

 journalctl -u bor.service -f